 - My asset allocation strategy remains constant.
-I am willing to accept substantial risk for aggressive growth.
+I am willing to take a substantial risk for aggressive growth.

-- I will enter the world of hedge fund investing when my liquid assets reach $3m.
+- I will enter the world of hedge fund investing when my liquid assets reach $3 million.

 Asset Class Allocation

 I hold a sizable portion of my portfolio in litigation finance assets (commercial litigation funding, pre-settlement advances, and law firm financing).
 Investments in unsecured personal loans and fix-and-flip hard money loans have been undergoing liquidation over the last several years.
 I will consolidate all retirement accounts to a Merrill Edge brokerage account.

 Litigation funding is rapidly emerging as an alternative asset class, and the industry is set for explosive growth over the next decade.
 The shift to a greater focus on this asset class is a culmination of research in the third-party litigation funding industry.

 My LexShares investments have accrued $900,000 as of November 30, 2018 based on a percentage of recovery.
 Accrued value is expected to increase by $450,000 every year.
 Investments in legal claims are highly speculative.
 The benefit of the higher returns for the portfolio concentration comes at the cost of a higher level of risk.

 The litigation finance market offers 3 main product lines: